Hiking information board

 The "Panoramaweg" is a 40km-long circular trail around the town of Baden-Baden.
 It comprises four sections which, depending on fitness levels, can be walked individually or combined.
 From Tiergarten trailhead the road Moltkestrasse takes you to the Beutig new rose breeds garden.
 Over the hill called Michaelsberg you can continue to the centre of Baden-Baden’s spa heritage with its Kurhaus for entertainment and Trinkhalle where the waters can be sampled.
 Alternatively, you can take the opposite direction and walk via Korbmattfelsen (rock outcrops), Batscharihütte (shelter) and Louisenfelsen (rock outcrop) to Geroldsauer Mühle (shops and restaurant).

-Covering an area of 7,500 hectares, Baden-Baden’s municipal forest is one of Germany’s biggest areas of publicly-owned forest and is first and foremost intended as a place of recreation for visitors to it.
-The goal of ensuring that you enjoy your time here and of preserving the forest for future generations can only be achieved if we show consideration for each other‘s needs and respect the plants and animals living here.
+Covering an area of 7,500 hectares, Baden-Baden’s municipal forest is one of Germany’s largest publicly-owned forests, primarily serving as a place of recreation for all visitors.
+Ensuring that you have an enjoyable experience while preserving the forest for future generations can only be achieved if we all respect one another's needs and care for the plants and animals that call this forest home.

-We therefore ask you not to leave the paths and to keep your dogs on a lead.
-We ask mountain-bikers to only use tracks which are at least two meters wide, or the specially designated mountain-bike trails.
-Please ride carefully.
+We kindly ask that you stay on the designated paths and keep your dogs on a lead.
+Mountain bikers are requested to use only tracks that are at least two meters wide or the specially designated mountain-bike trails.
+Please ride with care.

-Along with your happy memories, please also take your rubbish with you when you leave.
+As you take home wonderful memories, please also take your rubbish with you.